jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 That seeker should, also, regard backbiting as grievous error, and keep himself aloof from its dominion, inasmuch as backbiting quencheth the light of the heart, and extinguisheth the life of the soul.
 (CXXV)

+Say: Would it profit you in the least if, as ye fondly imagine, your names were to endure?
+Nay, by the Lord of all worlds!
+Was the idol ‘Uzzá(10) made any greater by this, that its name lived on amidst the worshippers of names?
+Nay, by Him Who is the Self of God, the All-Glorious, the All-Compelling!
+Should your names fade from every mortal mind, and yet God be well pleased with you, ye will indeed be numbered among the treasures of His name, the Most Hidden.
+(SLH SH 87)

 IDEALISM